The objectives of the Trust are solely for charitable purposes and are as follows:

 - To promote bicycle transport as a means of reducing greenhouse gas emissions, improving air and water quality, reducing non-renewable energy consumption, and improving land use; and

 - To promote the use of the bicycle as a healthy, environmentally sustainable means of enhancing accessibility and personal mobility in the community.

 You can make a tax deductible donation to the Trust and help Bicycle NSW deliver programs and actions to create a better environment for cycling.

 The Bicycle NSW Environmental Trust is managed by a Management Committee.

 The current Committee members are:

-The Bicycle NSW Environmental Trust was established under a Trust Deed which described the purpose of the Trust as well as various rules and definitions.
-The Management Committee of the Bicycle NSW Environmental Trust are responsible for ensuring that the funds of the Trust are used for the purposes described in the deed of the Trust.
+The Bicycle NSW Environmental Trust was established under a Trust Deed which outlines the purpose of the Trust as well as various rules and definitions guiding its purpose.
+The Management Committee of the Bicycle NSW Environmental Trust is responsible for ensuring that the funds of the Trust are used for the purposes described in the Deed of the Trust.

 Click here to view the Bicycle NSW Environmental Trust Deed.

-1. Develop measures of cyclist crash, near miss and injury rates for a broadly representative population of cyclists from metropolitan and regional New South Wales
+1. Develop measures of cyclist crash, near miss and injury rates for a broadly representative population of cyclists from metropolitan and regional NSW

-2. Identify factors that contribute to crash, near miss and injury rates, e.g. human factors and road environment
+2. Identify factors that contribute to crash, near miss and injury rates (ie. human factors and road environment)

 3. Assess the risks for cyclists associated with cycling on roads, bicycle lanes and cycleways